Mental Health Facilities Fairbanks North Star, AK

 Fairbanks Va Cboc

-Fairbanks Va Cboc is a mental health treatment center in Fairbanks North Star, AK, located at 4076 Neeley Road, Room 1j-101, 99703 zip code area.
+Fairbanks Va Cboc is a mental health treatment clinic in Fairbanks North Star, Alaska, located at 4076 Neeley Road, Room 1j-101, 99703 zip code.
 Fairbanks Va Cboc provides outpatient treatment.
-Fairbanks Va Cboc offers integrated dual diagnosis disorder treatment, individual psychotherapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Fairbanks Va Cboc provides individual psychotherapy, trauma therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
 Fairbanks Va Cboc also supports veterans and seniors or older adults.
-Additional services at Fairbanks Va Cboc consist of illness management and recovery, suicide prevention services and psychosocial rehabilitation services.
+Additional services provided by Fairbanks Va Cboc consist of family psychoeducation, illness management and recovery and assertive community treatment.

 Tanana Chiefs Conference Inc Behavioral Health